-Although there is not much modern research involving chickweed, it has rich traditional references.
+Although there is not much modern research involving chickweed, it has a rich history in traditional medicine.

 - Lung disease